MCP Server

 chat_with_agent | Send a message and receive a response (includes tool_calls, model_used, execution_time_ms) |

-list_agent_sessions | List recent sessions for an agent |
+list_agent_sessions | List recent sessions for an agent (filters: control_mode, consumer_key, roots_only to exclude sub-agent sessions) |

 get_session_history | Get message history for a session (user/assistant messages only) |